kalvin807/legco2020/README.md

-# 2020 Hong Kong legislative election
+# 2020 Hong Kong Legislative Election

 This is the repository for <a href="https://vote4.hk">vote4.hk</a>